 - Don’t sweat: They discern the presence of octenol, a chemical released in human sweat.

 Since you can’t hold your breath forever, you should know that nature produces a number of natural, effective insect repellents.
 In fact, the repellent used in Thermacell products is a synthetic form of a chemical that occurs naturally in chrysanthemum flowers.
-It won’t harm humans or pets — and tests by universities and government agencies have shown Thermacell is up to 96% effective in repelling mosquitoes.
+It won’t harm humans or pets — and tests by universities and government agencies have shown Thermacell is highly effective in repelling mosquitoes.